 Your guarantor can be your parent, grandparent, or other adult, not necessarily a relative.
-The guarantor must be domiciled in the UK, and must be available on the day of your appointment to sign necessary forms.
+The guarantor must be resident in the UK, and must be available on the day of your appointment to sign necessary forms.

-What should I write in the Guarantor's statement?
+What should I write in the guarantor's statement?

 Information about the student including achievements, musical experiences, character and personality.
 Appropriate details of family background and situation can also be helpful.

-What should I write in the Student's Statement?
+What should I write in the student's statement?